Rudram (missile): Development

+Trials

+Rudram-1

 The Captive Flight Trial–1 of DRDO ARM was completed in April/May 2016 by No. 20 Squadron of IAF which checked the performance of seeker, navigation and control system, structural capability and aerodynamic vibrations while the Drop Flight Trial was completed by December 2016 with the missile released by Sukhoi Su-30MKI at a speed of 0.8 Mach, from 6.5 km altitude.
 Further carriage flight test was carried out to check mechanical/electrical integration as well as software interfacing of the missile before the maiden flight on 18 January 2018, where the missile was successfully flight tested for the first time on parametres such as auto-launch sequence, store separation, control guidance, aerodynamics, thermal batteries, airframe and propulsion without a seeker which were all proven successful.
 On 25 January 2019, NGARM was fired from a Sukhoi Su-30MKI over Bay of Bengal off the coast of Odisha that hit the designated target with a high degree of accuracy.
 The missile achieved an accuracy within 10 m CEP covering a range of 100 km.
 The developmental test proved the performance of seeker, structural integrity of the missile, correct functioning of navigation and control system while validation of aerodynamic capability.
 The missile can strike at distances double the intended range depending upon the altitude.
 NGARM will further undergo series of carriage and release flight trials to check the performance of seekers against a different range of targets.

 Next trials during the period of July to August 2019 will be conducted initially to check the performance of indigenous passive seeker developed by Defence Electronics Research Laboratory with further test for an active seeker at later stage.
 While the crucial sensor technology is yet to be fully mastered by DRDO, the IAF wants fast track development of NGARM due to urgent requirement of newer anti-radiation missile.
 NGARM developmental trials will resume from 2020 after a gap of two years.

 The DRDO Anti-Radiation Missile or NGARM now officially named Rudram-1 was successfully test-fired from Integrated Test Range, Balasore on 9 October 2020.
 DRDO is planning final test flight between 28 and 29 December 2021 before moving Rudram-1 for serial production from 2022.

-Induction
+In 2023, report suggested that the missile is ready for user trials.
+In July 2024, reports emerged about another successful flight test of Rudram-1 missile.